Seeking Birth Parents After an Adoption

 The process for locating birth parents differs based on the type of adoption and the state in which the adoption occurred.
 Locating birth parents is generally very easy when the adoption was open or semi-open, as birth parent contact information has been shared.
 It may simply be a matter of the child or adoptive parents calling the birth parents and initiating a discussion.

 When birth parents do not want to be found, there are still mechanisms for helping adoptive children to learn the answers to some of their questions.
 In rare instances (e.g., the onset of a chronic illness with uncertain future), an adopted child may petition the court that granted their adoption to open their adoption file so as to make its contents visible to that child.
-Other states, such as California, now have processes in place that help adopted children request medical information in their sealed records by sending the state notarized letters, and by providing their date of birth, adoptive parents’ names, and location of their adoption.
-The state will then provide basic medical information that is on file, but not release contact information or any information that would lead the child to be able to locate the birth parents.
+Some states, territories and provinces, now have processes in place that help adopted children request medical information in their sealed records by sending the state notarized letters, and by providing their date of birth, adoptive parents’ names, and location of their adoption.
+The government will then provide basic medical information that is on file, but not release contact information or any information that would lead the child to be able to locate the birth parents.

-Some states (Alabama, Alaska, Kansas, and Oregon are examples) are open record states.
-In such states, adopted children can fill out a form and receive a copy of identifying information about the birth parents.
+Some states, territories and provinces are open record locations.
+In such locations, adopted children can fill out a form and receive a copy of identifying information about the birth parents.
 When this is not an option, adopted children can also choose to hire an adoption agency or researcher who can conduct a private search on their behalf.
 There are also special registries that international adoptees can use to try to locate their birth parents.

 Once the search is completed and birth parents have been located, the adopted child (and family, if the child is younger) will then need to work through issues including how to make contact with the birth parents, what sort of contact to set up, and how much contact to have.
 Children who contact their birth parents through means other than mutual consent registries should be prepared for the possibility that their birth parents may not want contact with them and may refuse or otherwise reject a request for contact.
 Should this occur, it would be a statement about the psychological needs of the birth parent, and not at all a commentary on the desirability of the adopted child.
 Even though this much would be true and obvious to outside observers, the rejection will still be felt in a very personal way, and it is likely to hurt the child should it occur.
 The family can help the child to deal with such a possibility by continuing to love and support the child as they have in the past, and by listening to the child’s feelings and helping him or her to process and make sense of them.